AvaProtocol/OAK-docs/_docs/product-use-cases.md

 tl;dr - send ‘some asset’ to ‘some address’ at ‘some time(s)’

-You can use OAK Network’s API to schedule repayment on DeFi loans, automatically process payroll (to DAO contributors, for example), pay for a subscription, or any other case where you want to schedule sending assets between accounts and between DotSama parachains.
+You can use Ava Protocol’s API to schedule repayment on DeFi loans, automatically process payroll (to DAO contributors, for example), pay for a subscription, or any other case where you want to schedule sending assets between accounts and between DotSama parachains.

 You define the following parameters - and never sign over custody of your private key or tokens.